I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 CloudFormation

-claude-otel-logs.yml defines two LogGroups (Raw / Sanitized), a write-only IAM User, and the dashboard.
-The IAM User's permissions are limited to logs:CallWithBearerToken and PutLogEvents / CreateLogStream to the Raw LogGroup only, so even if a Bearer Token is leaked, it cannot do anything other than write.
+claude-otel-logs.yml defines the two LogGroups (Raw / Sanitized), a write-only IAM User, and the dashboard.
+The IAM User's permissions are limited to only logs:CallWithBearerToken and PutLogEvents / CreateLogStream on the Raw LogGroup, so even if a Bearer Token is leaked, nothing can be done other than writing.

 The dashboard is composed of Logs Insights queries to the Sanitized LogGroup and includes the following widgets.

-• Per-user activity: Per-user summary (session count, model-specific invocations, cost per message, cache rate)
+- Per-user activity: Per-user summary (session count, model-specific calls, cost per message, cache rate)

-Notable points are that dashboard variables (variables) allow switching the table sort axis, and that cost, messages, and skill count are aggregated in a single stats.
+Key points are that dashboard variables (variables) allow switching the sort axis of tables, and that cost, messages, and skill counts are aggregated in a single stats.
 As an example, here is an excerpt of the core of the Per-user activity query.

 SOURCE '/demo-team/claude-otel-sanitized'